-- All students must agree to fully block both arrival and departure travel days to participate in Washington Week.
+All delegates must agree to fully block both arrival and departure travel days to participate in Washington Week.

-- No arrangements for individual religious practices or services other than dietary guidelines will be made during Washington Week.
-This policy will be strictly observed from the time the student delegates arrive at the Washington area airports, train stations and program site until they return to their home sites.
+No arrangements for individual religious practices or services other than dietary guidelines will be made during Washington Week.
+This policy will be strictly observed from the time the student delegates arrive at the Washington area airports, train station and program site until they return home.

 Failure to abide by rules and requirements of the program will result in dismissal from the program and forfeiture of the $10,000 scholarship award.
 Rules related to the USSYP and scholarship award shall be construed, interpreted and applied by The Hearst Foundations, whose action and determination shall be final and binding.